caltechlibrary/andor/README.md

-By focusing on a minimal feature set and leveraging technical opportunities that already exist we can radically reduces the lines of code to written and maintained.
+By focusing on a minimal feature set and leveraging technical opportunities that already exist we can radically reduce the lines of code written and maintained.

 ### Two end points for our API